MachineLemonade/docs/v0.10/cloud-migration.md

 **5. Will my Service Accounts and CI/CD process be affected?**

+If you have a running CI/CD process that leverages an Astronomer Cloud API token, you will have to create a new service account with a newly generated API token on "New" Astronomer Cloud and update your script accordingly.

 **6. Will I have to re-add users?**

 For those that Astronomer does not add for you, yes.

-Once you create a new Workspace on "New" Cloud, you will need to invite your users again to your Workspace manually.
+Once you create a new Workspace on "New" Cloud, you will need to invite users again to your Workspace manually.

 At this point, you will also be able to set their roles as either an Admin, Editor or Viewer.